Me and Others at the EDF Group Foundation

 More info

-Byblos, eternal city at the water's edge
+Byblos, the eternal city by the sea

-Set off to discover the world's first international maritime port.
-From spring until the end of summer, the Arab World Institute invites you on a journey to Byblos, the legendary city that played a major role in the history of the Mediterranean.
-With over 400 exceptional pieces, the museum showcases the crucial place of this city in the spread of cultures and products, marking a turning point in world history.
-One of the oldest on the Lebanese coast, the city of Byblos is full of treasures and mysteries, eager to reveal all its secrets to you.
+Set off on a journey to discover the first international seaport in the world.
+From spring to the end of summer, the Arab World Institute invites you to explore Byblos, the legendary city that played a key role in the history of the Mediterranean.
+With over 400 exceptional pieces, the museum showcases the crucial place of this city in the sharing of cultures and products, marking a turning point in world history.
+One of the oldest on the Lebanese coast, the city of Byblos is filled with treasures and mysteries and is ready to reveal all its secrets to you.

-Byblos, the eternal city
+Byblos, eternal city

 Arab World Institute